-Site Option Could the proposed policy have likely significant effects on European sites?
-Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In-combination effects WD11 - Coombefield Quarry, Portland Uncertain Filling of mineral void with inert materials Siting of transfer facility for sorting/screening construction and demolition wastes Increased vehicle traffic Effects on European site due to proximity of activities creating dust and damaging SAC interest features.
+WD11 - Coombefield Quarry, Portland Uncertain Filling of mineral void with inert materials Siting of transfer facility for sorting/screening construction and demolition wastes Increased vehicle traffic Effects on European site due to proximity of activities creating dust and damaging SAC interest features.
 But, restoration could also lead to benefits to the SAC through habitat recreation Isle of Portland to Studland Cliffs SAC Introduce measures to reduce dust creation.
-Potential for incombination effects with mineral extraction at permitted quarries on Portland.
-North Dorset ND01 - Holland Way, Blandford No n/a n/a n/a n/a n/a ND02 - Land off Shaftesbury Lane, Blandford No n/a n/a n/a n/a n/a ND03 - Land south of Sunrise Business Park No n/a n/a n/a n/a n/a ND04 - Brewery Site, Blandford No n/a n/a n/a n/a n/a ND05 - Land south of Pimperne No n/a n/a n/a n/a n/a ND06 - Land north of Wincombe Business Park, No n/a n/a n/a n/a n/a
+Potential for in- combination effects with mineral extraction at permitted quarries on Portland.
+Purbeck PK02 - Dorset Green Technology Park, Winfrith No n/a n/a n/a n/a n/a PK03 - Binnegar Environmental Park, Wareham No n/a n/a n/a n/a n/a PK04 - Romany Works Business Park No n/a n/a n/a n/a n/a Bournemouth BO01 - Castle Lane East, Riverside Avenue No n/a n/a n/a n/a n/a BO02 - Kinson Sewage Treatment Works No n/a n/a n/a n/a n/a